-This Agreement shall automatically renew itself from year-to-year unless either party serves notice on the other, in writing, at least one hundred twenty (120) days prior to June 30, $\frac{2016-2019}{2019}$ of its desire to terminate or modify this Agreement.
-Meet and confer shall begin no later than March $\frac{24}{20162019}$.
+This Agreement shall automatically renew itself from year-to-year for one additional year under the current terms unless either party serves notice on the other, in writing, at least one hundred twenty (120) days prior to June 30by February 1, 20242 of its desire to terminate or modify this Agreement.
+Meet and confer shall begin no later than March 4, 2022.
+The parties agree to begin negotiations for a successor contract on or about March 15, 2024, or, if automatically renewed, March 15, 2025.